 Winner: Tie

-As you might expect from two services owned by the same parent company, EveryPlate and HelloFresh are pretty evenly matched in this arena.
+As you might expect from 2 services owned by the same parent company, EveryPlate and HelloFresh are pretty evenly matched in this arena.

-I find Live Chat to be the most efficient way of communicating with customer service, so I reached out to both companies this way.
-I wanted to confirm some things about the menu anyway!
+I find live chat to be the most efficient way of communicating with customer service, so I reached out to both companies this way.
+There were some things I wanted to confirm about the menu before I signed up…

 Unsurprisingly, EveryPlate and HelloFresh have almost identical chat functions, with a computer-automated “virtual assistant” to help narrow down your answers before you speak to a real person.

 I thought their names were kind of cheesy, but Brie and Colby were both adequate at guiding me to a live representative.
-The live representatives were both solid as well, so overall I had perfectly fine experiences with both services.
+The representatives were both solid as well, so overall, I had perfectly fine experiences with both services.

-If live chat isn’t your thing, both services have phone lines you can call.
-HelloFresh doesn’t state the phone line opening hours on the website but for EveryPlate it’s 6 am to 11 pm EST Monday through Friday.
+Both services also have phone lines you can call.
+HelloFresh doesn’t state the phone line opening hours on the website, but for EveryPlate, it’s 6 am to 11 pm EST, Monday through Friday.
 Just keep in mind that only the live chat is available 24/7.

 One final feature these services have in common is the ease of pausing or canceling your subscription.
 With both EveryPlate and HelloFresh, you can easily manage your account from the settings page – no need to speak to a representative.